-Find and replace all occurrences of text within thought names and labels, link labels, external attachment paths and URLs
+Find and replace all occurrences of text within thought names and labels, link labels, external attachment paths and URLs.

-- Includes support for regular expressions - Changes are undoable however it is still highly recommended that you create a brain Archive (.brz) prior to performing a large Find and Replace operation on an important brain
+- Includes support for regular expressions. - Can be applied to the entire brain or to a group of selected thoughts. - Changes are undoable however it is still highly recommended that you create a brain Archive (.brz) prior to performing a large Find and Replace operation on an important brain.